 The difficulty with Section 46 is deciding when healthy competition, even aggressive competition, crosses the boundary and becomes anti-competitive.
 It is a matter over which eminent judges reach starkly opposing views.

 The Rudd Government claims it will, once and for all, give Australian businesses the competition laws they deserve.
-But like Santa Claus, the Resurrection and multiple orgasms, there are those who have faith and those who do not.
+But like Santa Claus, the Resurrection, and multiple orgasms, there are those who have faith and those who do not.

 Increasing small business protection?

 The amendments will ensure that victims of predatory pricing will not need to prove that the predator has the ability to recoup its losses after instigating a below-cost pricing strategy, the Minister says.
-The new laws will clarify the meaning of the term ‘take advantage’ in response to concerns that the present meaning has prevented Section 46 from capturing anti-competitive behaviour.
+The new laws will clarify the meaning of the term ‘take advantage’ in response to concerns that the present meaning has prevented Section 46 from capturing anti-competitive behavior.
 And they will remove the uncertainty created by the fundamentally different concepts of market power and market share.

 At the Competition Law Conference in Sydney in May this year, ACCC Chairman Graeme Samuel welcomed the proposed reforms to Section 46.